the-peon-project/peon/README.md

 #### *sprint 1.0.0*

+- [x] peon-cli - A cli component for backend server support, which runs on the host.
 - [ ] WebUI - Access controlled webpage for management
 - [ ] Deploy and delete games from a recipe catalgue (hosted at [Peon Recipies](https://github.com/nox-noctua-consulting/peon-recipies))
 - [ ] REST controlled deploy/start/stop servers